Codernob/Hibiscus-Classification-App/README.md

 # Hibiscus-Classification-App
-An app where we have used android studio to deploy an ML model to the hibiscus classification app.
+An app where we have used android studio to deploy an Machine Learning Model to the Hibiscus Classification App.
 <br>
 tutorials:-
 <br>